MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddBilling.md

   1. Select **Save** when you're done.

   > [!NOTE]
   > If you have several payment methods in your wallet, you can easily switch primary and backup payment methods.
-Just go to the Payment Methods page, select an account if you have more than one, and then select “set as primary” and “set as backup” next to the payment method you want to set as your primary and backup.
+Just go to the Payment Methods page, select an account if you have more than one, and then select â€œset as primaryâ€ and â€œset as backupâ€ next to the payment method you want to set as your primary and backup.

 - **Replacing the primary card for multiple accounts**